 Morass of Molasses already got on our radar with their debut These Paths We Tread.
 An album that surely excels with its sticky sludge and sappy, somewhat slow-motion delivery of all types of Stoner-esque delights.

 In many ways, their newest record The Ties that Bind really latches on to where its predecessor left off.
 They still stick all that fuzzy goodness that Stoner Rock and Metal is famous for onto all that moves.
 Albeit that they visited this psychedelic mushroom cloud a tad too often this time.
-And out comes a style that kinda combines brutal rock and an eerie mix of early Black Sabbath and – hold on to your seats – a whiff of Pink Floyd.
+And out comes a style that kinda combines brutal rock and an eerie mix of early Black Sabbath and a whiff of Valley of the Sun.